heroiclabs/nakama-docs/docs/friends.md

 Friends are a great way to build a social community.
 Users can add other users to their list of friends, see who is online or when they were last online, chat together in realtime, and interact together in gameplay or collaboration.

-Each user builds up a list of friends by who they know already from the social networks, friend requests they send, requests they receive, and who the server recommends they should know.
-This information is stored in a social graph within the system as a powerful way to interact with other users.
-Much like how Twitter or Facebook work.

-!!! success "Fun fact"
+!!! summary "Fun fact"
     Nakama is a common Japanese word that directly translates to friend or comrade.
 Some believe the word means "people who are considered closer than family", though that is not a part of the official definition.
 We feel it expresses the kind of social communities we want developers to build into their games and apps!

+Each user builds up a list of friends by who they know already from their social networks, friend requests they send, requests they receive, and who the server recommends they should know.
+This information is stored in a social graph within the system as a powerful way to interact with other users.
+Much like how Twitter or Facebook work.

 Any social community must be maintained carefully to prevent spam or abuse.
 To help with this problem it's also possible for a user to block users they no longer want to communicate with and for the server to ban a user via server-side code to completely disable an account.